emanuelmassafera/json-to-xml-converter/README.md

 ## Running the project <a name="-running" style="text-decoration:none"></a>

-If instead of using the package, you want to run the project, follow these steps:
+If you want to run the project instead of using the package, follow these steps:

 ```bash
 # Clone this repository